plasmobit/toGrid/README.md

 Address the bottom row:
 ```
-Areas in the virtual 7-col grid on the bottom half of the screen:
+Areas in the virtual 7-col grid on the Bottom half of the screen:
 +---+-----+---+
 |   |     |   |
 |1 2|3 4 5|6 7|